brettz9/webappfind/README.md

     is passed to the *generated script*, its absence will trigger a file dialog.
-- **mode** - Optional mode for invoking the web app on your contents, either "view" (readonly) or "edit".
+- **mode** - Optional mode for invoking the web app on your contents, either "view" (readonly) or "edit" (read and write).
 Default is "view".
+    If this is for a program needing to open a file in binary mode, such as images, sound files, or videos, use "binaryview" or "binaryedit" instead.
+    The `filetypes.json` file can be used to force "binary" or not for the respective view or edit mode.
 - **site** - Optional baking in of a specific site to invoke with the designated file's contents.
 Will check for local `filetypes.json` otherwise.